 5. When do I bring the motion?

-It depends on whether the defendant appeals the trial verdict.
-If the defendant does not appeal, the deadline for filing a motion for reconsideration is 126 days after the defendant is sentenced.
-If the defendant does appeal, the deadline is 126 days after the appellate decision.5
+It depends on whether you appeal the trial verdict.
+If you do not appeal, the deadline for filing a motion for reconsideration is 126 days after you are sentenced.
+If you do appeal, the deadline is 126 days after the appellate decision.5

 Courts are instructed to rule on motions for reconsideration within a “reasonable time.”
-But if the court is slow to rule on the motion, the defendant is obligated to make reasonable efforts to contact the court about handing down a decision.
+Though if the court is slow to rule on the motion, you are obligated to make reasonable efforts to contact the court about handing down a decision.
 Otherwise, the court will consider the 35(b) motion “abandoned” and disregard it.6

-Note that defendants should not pursue motions to reconsider and appeals at the same time.
-If an appeal is pending and the defendant has filed a motion to reconsider, the motion will be moot.
-So defendants need to decide with their defense attorneys whether to file an appeal or a motion to reconsider first.7
+Note that you should not pursue motions to reconsider and appeals at the same time.
+The motion will be moot if an appeal is pending and you filed a motion to reconsider.
+So you need to decide with your defense attorneys whether to file an appeal or a motion to reconsider first.7

 6. What happens if the motion is granted?